Polarity Picker¶

 suitable anymore and might produce erroneous polarities.¶

 The idea of this algorithm is that the polarity defining extremum is significantly larger than the previous extremum.
 The contrast between each pair of consecutive extrema is calculated.
 The extremum with the largest contrast to its previous extremum defines the polarity.
 To stabilize the results, the algorithm considers only extrema within a most-likely time window around the P onset and calculates for each extrema pair a local mean level before determining the amplitude contrast.
-The latter results in a more robust determination of the polarity, especially in low-frequent noise environments.
+The latter results in a more robust determination of the polarity, especially in low-frequent noise environments (see figures below).

 Advantages:

-more robust in noisy environments
+More robust in noisy environments

-reliable for strong amplitude first motions
+Reliable for strong amplitude first motions

-has derivatives tackling certain use cases
+Has derivatives tackling certain use cases

-might miss weak first motions
+Might miss weak first motions

 Two examples showing the basic idea of the algorithm.
 Green dots mark all